Research catalogue

 The LLM Usage Gap: Evidence from Anthropic, Microsoft, and OpenAI

-Examines the gap between reported AI adoption rates and actual intensity of use.
-Widespread nominal adoption coexists with shallow, unmanaged use in most organizations — supporting the access-agency distinction at organizational scale.
+Examines the gap between reported AI adoption and actual intensity of use.
+Widespread nominal adoption can coexist with shallow, unmanaged use.

 2026 · Strategic Toolkit